phelps-sg/llm-cooperation/jupyter-book/llm-cooperation.md

 scaffolded by injecting contextual information {cite}`Beren2023`.
-A particular use-case of a scaffolded LLM involves injecting information about a world-state, together with a persona that incorporates specific goals, which can be used to instantiate autonomous agents {cite}`Richards2023`.
+A particular use-case of a scaffolded LLM involves injecting information about a world-state, together with a persona that incorporates specific goals, which can be used to instantiate autonomous agents, either in the real-world {cite}`Richards2023`, or in mult-agent simulations {cite}`Park2023`.

 Therefore, any assessment of goal-like behaviour in large-language models must systematically evaluate behaviour as a function of features of the